photron/zero-editor/readme.txt

 enabling overwrite mode with the insert key or full screen mode or duplicating the current line using a hotkey or toggling two lines using a hotkey.

-So I'm a the point now where I say "screw you!" and create my own code editor that only has the features I need that work in the way I prefer.
+So I'm at the point now where I say "screw you!" and create my own code editor that only has the features I need and that work in the way I prefer.
 It'll have exactly zero features that I don't need, hence the name: Zero Editor.